alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 And I'm not speaking just about the free coffee and all the water cooler bad jokes.
 (Which you are also allowed to miss by the way.)

-So, what is it that we are missing, and what can we do about it?
+So, what is it that we are lacking, and what can we do about it?
-Let's delve in!
+Let's dive in!

 ### About the Author